RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCgdb.rst

 estoppel, to any intellectual property rights is granted by this document.
-Terms and limitations applicable to the purchase or use of AMDâ€™s products are as set forth in a signed agreement between the parties or in AMDâ€™s Standard Terms and Conditions of Sale.
+Terms and limitations applicable to the purchase or use of AMDâ€™s products are as set forth in a signed agreement between the parties or in AMD™ Standard Terms and Conditions of Sale.

-AMDÂ®, the AMD Arrow logo, ROCmÂ® and combinations thereof are trademarks of Advanced Micro Devices, Inc.Â LinuxÂ® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-PCIeÂ® is a registered trademark of PCI-SIG Corporation.
-RedHatÂ® and the Shadowman logo are registered trademarks of Red Hat, Inc.Â www.redhat.com in the U.S. and other countries.
-SUSEÂ® is a registered trademark of SUSE LLC in the United Stated and other countries.
-UbuntuÂ® and the Ubuntu logo are registered trademarks of Canonical Ltd.Â Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+AMD, the AMD Arrow logo, ROCm® and combinations thereof are trademarks of Advanced Micro Devices, Inc. Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+PCIe® is a registered trademark of PCI-SIG Corporation.
+RedHatÂ® and the Shadowman logo are registered trademarks of Red Hat, Inc. www.redhat.com in the U.S. and other countries.
+SUSE® is a registered trademark of SUSE LLC in the United Stated and other countries.
+Ubuntu® and the Ubuntu logo are registered trademarks of Canonical Ltd. Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

-Copyright (c) 2019-2020 Advanced Micro Devices, Inc.Â All rights reserved.
+Copyright (c) 2019-2020 Advanced Micro Devices, Inc. All rights reserved.